 Nowadays great ideas often take the form of website collaboration and applications.
 Such was the case for two young entrepreneurs: Joe & Brian.
 They had the idea to build a simple eCommerce website that they believed would be a great success.
-They onboarded another co-founder to build the site for them and thus they started their journey.
+They on boarded another co-founder to build the site for them and thus they started their journey.

 While selling their service they were making only $200/week for months which was barely enough to break even and did not leave them any scope for further investment into the venture.
 Then they had the idea to actually visit one of their potential customers and observe them using their website.

-Their observations were eye opening.
+Their observations were eye-opening.

-They learned that people had a fairly hard time navigating the website, and consequently people in need of their services ended up not availing their service.
+They learned that people had a fairly hard time navigating the website, and consequently people in need of their services ended up not availing of their service.
 The co-founders understood their mistakes and began rectifying various aspects of the user experience.

-This was the beginning of the one of the most successful eCommerce websites – one that went on to reportedly make $900 million in 2015.
+This was the beginning of one of the most successful eCommerce websites – one that went on to reportedly make $900 million in 2015.

 This was the story of Airbnb, a home rental service website that is currently valued at over $1.2bn.

 We would all like our websites to be such success stories and to be the leaders in our respective industries.
 To reflect the company brand, and to serve as a value addition to our customers.

 This leads me to ask the question – why do we not see more success stories for websites in Bangladesh?